-Chicago gasoline strengthened to the highest level in almost two months after a fire at PBF Energy Inc. (PBF)’s Toledo, Ohio, plant and on lower supplies as refinery activity slowed.
+Chicago gasoline strengthened to the highest level in almost two months after a fire at PBF Energy Inc. (PBF:US)’s Toledo, Ohio, plant and on lower supplies as refinery activity slowed.

 PBF is investigating yesterday’s fire in a catalytic cracker at the 170,000-barrel-a-day refinery, said Olivia Summons, a company spokeswoman, who declined to say whether the facility is operating at reduced rates.
 There were no injuries and PBF is “unable to speculate” on the damage, she said.